MicrosoftDocs/azure-dev-docs/articles/java/ee/traditional-websphere-application-server-virtual-machines.md

 This article shows you how to quickly deploy a cluster of traditional WebSphere Application Server (tWAS) Network Deployment instances on Azure Virtual Machines (VMs).

 This article uses the Azure Marketplace offer for WebSphere Application Server Cluster to accelerate your journey to Azure VMs.
 The offer automatically provisions a number of resources including latest Red Hat Enterprise Linux (RHEL) VMs with fixes, latest WebSphere Application Server ND 9.0.5.x on each VM with fixes, latest IBM JDK 8 with fixes on each VM, a Deployment Manager on one of the VMs with Administrative Console enabled, and optionally an IBM HTTP Server (IHS) or Azure Application Gateway as load balancer.
 Visit Azure portal to see the offer [IBM WebSphere Application Server Network Deployment Cluster on Azure VMs](https://ibm.biz/twas-cluster-portal).

 If you prefer manual step-by-step guidance for installing WebSphere Application Server Cluster that doesn't utilize the automation enabled by the offer, see [Tutorial: Manually install IBM WebSphere Application Server Network Deployment traditional on Azure Virtual Machines](../migration/migrate-websphere-to-azure-vm-manually.md?toc=/azure/developer/java/ee/toc.json&bc=/azure/developer/java/breadcrumb/toc.json).

+If you're interested in providing feedback or working closely on your migration scenario with the engineering team developing the Azure Marketplace solutions, fill out this short [survey on WebSphere migration](https://aka.ms/websphere-on-azure-survey) and include your contact information.
+The team of program managers, architects, and engineers will promptly get in touch with you to initiate close collaboration.

 ## Prerequisites